Choosing your bonsai species

 Level: beginner / intermediate

-These deciduous trees are widely used in bonsai for their decorative foliage, beautiful autumn colors, and their ability to develop fine branching.
-They are perfect if you enjoy strong seasonal changes.
+These trees are widely used in bonsai for their foliage, autumn colors and ability to build fine branch structure.
+They are often visually expressive, but sometimes more demanding in exposure and watering.

 Maples